 Interior designers are artists and art really doesn’t always subscribe to rules.
 So basically, a lot of existing rules get broken when the decorating begins, even when it comes to color.
 But with a spectrum so wide, even experts and professionals can go wrong.

 For these mistakes, basic rules should be taken note of.
-So whether you’re an expert or a do-it-yourself kind of person, here are four mistakes you should stop making when choosing paint color:
+So whether you’re an expert or a do-it-yourself kind of person, here are four mistakes you should stop making when choosing paint colors:

 Forgetting to consider your house as a whole